wleepang/sagemaker4research-workshop/Labs/03-bring-your-own-model.md

 implements a specialized algorithm could be quite complex, or special framework additions are needed.
 Amazon SageMaker provides the flexibility to bring your own algorithms and models and train and host them in the same way as built-in algorithms.
-In this module, we'll explore how to integrate a decision tree algorithm written using the [https://scikit-learn.org](scikit-learn) machine learning package for Python into SageMaker.
+In this lab, we'll explore how to integrate a decision tree algorithm written using the [https://scikit-learn.org](scikit-learn) machine learning package for Python into SageMaker.